Rabbii959/Land-Use-Plan/README.md

 **Filters** — District, Local Govt, Land Use, and Category sit in one row below the header, alongside a typo-tolerant search restricted to land use classes.
+The map lands on all of Punjab: every one of the 40 districts (black outline, light green fill) and all 237 Local Govt units (light red outline) are visible from the start, not just the one with land-use data.
-District and Local Govt cover all of Punjab — every district and every Local Government unit in the province — sourced from the province-wide boundary layers, not just the district with land-use data loaded.
-Picking either one zooms the map to its real boundary and draws its outline; picking a Local Govt brings its parent district along automatically.
-Local Govt is assigned to each parcel by point-in-polygon against the district's real notified boundaries (Municipal Committees and the District Council).
+Picking a district or Local Govt zooms to it and bolds its outline; picking a Local Govt brings its parent district along automatically.
+Selecting a Local Govt also recolours the map itself — parcels inside its boundary stay in full colour, everything else fades to 40% opacity, so the chosen area reads clearly without hiding the surrounding context entirely.
+Local Govt assignment itself is by point-in-polygon against the district's real notified boundaries (Municipal Committees and the District Council).
 A district other than the one with parcel data still zooms and outlines correctly — the page says plainly that no land use parcels exist there yet,